jamessanford/remote-tsdb-clickhouse/README.md

-remote-tsdb-clickhouse is a prometheus remote writer that stores timeseries data in ClickHouse.
+remote-tsdb-clickhouse stores timeseries data in ClickHouse.

+Implements both Prometheus remote writer (to store metrics) and Prometheus remote reader (use metrics from ClickHouse directly in Prometheus)

 ### Install